 UH Fever Clinics

-University Hospitals Fever Clinics provide fast, safe medical attention should you develop COVID-19 symptoms.
-Our Fever Clinic medical staff are specially trained and equipped to treat patients who suspect they have coronavirus.
+University Hospitals Fever Clinics provide fast, safe medical attention should you develop COVID-19 symptoms or if you have been diagnosed with COVID-19 and need treatment for minor injury or illness.
+Our Fever Clinic medical staff are specially trained and equipped to treat patients who have coronavirus.

 Who Should Go To a UH Fever Clinic?

 UH Fever Clinics are specifically geared toward treating people who have a fever, defined as a temperature of 100 degrees or higher, or other COVID-19 symptoms, such as extreme fatigue or severe cough.
 People with these symptoms will be tested for COVID-19, with results available within five days; most results are available within 48 hours.